Top Reasons to Buy Local, Eat Local, Go Local

 CREATE A HEALTHIER ENVIRONMENT!

 Independent, community-serving businesses are people-sized.
-They typically consume less land, carry more locally-made products, locate closer to residents and create less traffic and air pollution. (source 3)
+They typically consume less land, carry more locally-made products, locate closer to residents and create less traffic and air pollution. (source 3) More on this topic: Buying Green Means Buying Local.

 A wide variety of independent businesses, each serving their customers’ tastes, creates greater overall choice for all of us.